 Oregon Grape Root is Used for Treating Stomach Issues

 Much of Oregon grape root’s medicinal activity is attributed to a bioactive chemical compound in the root called berberine.
 This compound has been extensively researched and has been shown to have many benefits for digestive health.
 The berberine in Oregon grape root may help to ease symptoms of irritable bowel syndrome (IBS), as well as other stomach issues like bloating, stomach aches, and gut inflammation.

-Animal studies involving the berberine compound have suggested improvements not only in IBS symptoms but also in other stomach conditions like gut inflammation.
+Animal studies on berberine have shown that it helps to improve IBS symptoms and also aids with other stomach conditions like gut inflammation.
 Still, human research is lacking on the effects of Oregon grape root’s effect on gut inflammation.
 There is, however, promising human research on Oregon grape roots effect on IBS.
-In one 8-week study in 196 people with IBS, those who received a berberine treatment experienced reductions in diarrhea frequency, abdominal pain, and overall IBS symptoms, compared with those on a placebo.
+In one study involving 196 people with IBS, those who received a berberine treatment experienced reductions in abdominal pain, diarrhea frequency, and overall IBS symptoms, compared with those on a placebo.

-Berberine, the active compound in Oregon grape, demonstrates strong antimicrobial activity.
-It is used mainly to treat diarrhea and for treating parasitic infections caused by bacteria.
-A test-tube study on Oregon grape root extract revealed that it exhibits antimicrobial activity against certain harmful bacteria, fungi, and protozoa.
-Multiple studies demonstrate similar results, indicating that berberine may combat MRSA and other bacterial infections, such as those caused by E. coli.
+Berberine, the active compound in Oregon grape, has potent antimicrobial activity.
+It is commonly used to treat bacterial infections and diarrhea.
+One study on Oregon grape root extract showed that it has antimicrobial activity against a variety of harmful strains of bacteria, protozoa, and fungi.
+There are many other studies that have yielded similar results, showing that berberine may combat E. coli, MRSA and other bacterial infections.

 Oregon Grape Root is Used to Treat Candida